 Character Analysis of Jack

-The Jack represents the instinct of savagery, desires for power and violence.
+The Jack is representative of the instinct of savagery, desires for power and violence.
 His desire of power leads him to a journey from a civilized man to a savage beast.
 In his lust for power, he does everything for his benefit by manipulating every situation.
 He is keen to make rules and reprimand those who break them, although he deliberately breaks them himself when he needs to further his own benefit.
 There is no word like sympathy in his dictionary.
 When Simon faints or littluns get ill; he shows no concern.
 He says that if there were a shortage of pigs, they would have to kill a littluns.

 His main interest lies in hunting and killing living creatures.
 Hunting increases his inner instinct of the savagery that already ran close to his personality.
 The conflict on the island begins When Ralph focuses on working for civilization but Jack attempts to dominate the hunter group rather than working with Ralph.
 He frequently breaks the rule of the conch, stating that such rules do not matter.
 When there is his own advantage, he makes use of conch.

-The dictator in Jack becomes dominant and to get Ralph impeached, he narrates his hunting skills and importance of meat for the boys that Ralph cannot fulfill.
+The dictator in Jack becomes dominant and in an attempt to get Ralph impeached, he narrates his hunting skills and importance of meat for the boys that Ralph fails to fulfill.
 And tell to boys that “He’d never have got us meat.”
 He asserts that such hunting skills make him an effective leader of the boys.
 When he gains power, he denounces and breaks every rule of the island.
 He declares, “We don’t need the conch anymore.
 We know who ought to say things.”
 He finally gets what he wants.
 His tribe calls him as “Chief,” showing a way of more primitive tribal leadership.